 Note: "Further processing" means the running of other programs or the rerunning of latex (etc) that would be done if no errors had occurred.
-If instead, or additionally, you want the latex (etc) program not to pause for user input after an error, you should arrange this by an option that is passed to the program, e.g., by latexmk's option -interaction=nonstopmode (which latexmk passes to latex).
+If instead, or additionally, you want the latex (etc) program not to pause for user input after an error, you should arrange this by an option that is passed to the program, e.g., by latexmk's option -interaction=nonstopmode (which latexmk passes to \latex).

 - -f- Turn off the forced processing-past-errors such as is set by the -f option.
-This could be used to override a setting in a configuration file. - -g Force latexmk to process document fully, even under situations where latexmk would normally decide that no changes in the source files have occurred since the previous run.
-This option is useful, for example, if you change some options and wish to reprocess the files. - -g- Turn off -g. - -gg "Super go mode" or "clean make": clean out generated files as if -C had been given, and then do a regular make.
+This could be used to override a setting in a configuration file. - -g Go mode: Force latexmk to run each rule at least once, even under situations whre latexmk would normally decide that no changes in the source files have occurred since the previous run.
+This option is useful, for example, if you change the configuration and wish to reprocess all files.